xsf/xmpp.org/content/blog/newsletter/2025-06-05-newsletter.md

 ### XMPP Clients and Applications

-- [Converse.js](https://conversejs.org/) has released version [11.0.0](https://github.com/conversejs/converse.js/releases/tag/v11.0.0) of its open-source and web-based XMPP chat client.
+- [Converse.js](https://conversejs.org/) has released version [11.0.0](https://opkode.com/blog/2025-05-21-converse-11/) of its open-source and web-based XMPP chat client.
 The Desktop version can be downloaded from [here](https://github.com/conversejs/converse-desktop/releases).
 This release comes packed full of bugfixes, changes and new features.
 Way too many to list in here.
 Make sure to check out the [release link](https://github.com/conversejs/converse.js/releases) for all the details!
 - [Gajim](https://gajim.org/) has released version [2.2.0](https://gajim.org/post/2025-05-15-gajim-2.2.0-released/).
 This release brings three new features: message retraction (via [XEP-0424: Message Retraction](https://xmpp.org/extensions/xep-0424.html)), blocking participants in group chats, and updated support for modern group chat avatars (via [XEP-0486: MUC Avatars](https://xmpp.org/extensions/xep-0486.html)), among many other improvements and bugfixes.
-Head over to their [News](https://gajim.org/post/) section or check the [changelog](https://dev.gajim.org/gajim/gajim/-/blob/master/ChangeLog) for all the details.
+Head over to their [news section](https://gajim.org/post/) or check the [changelog](https://dev.gajim.org/gajim/gajim/-/blob/master/ChangeLog) for all the details.
 - [Monal](https://monal-im.org/) has released version [6.4.11](https://github.com/monal-im/Monal/releases/tag/Build_iOS_1040) for iOS an macOS.
 - [Monocles Chat 2.0.7](https://codeberg.org/monocles/monocles_chat/releases/tag/CodebergRelease-v2.0.7) for Android, has been released.
 This version brings fixes for lagging, pinned status message, I2P and more.
 - [Prose](https://prose.org/) has released versions [0.10.1](https://github.com/prose-im/prose-app-web/releases/tag/0.10.1) of its web frontend [prose-web-app](https://github.com/prose-im/prose-app-web).